TheCulliganMan/codeml_automator/README.md

 # codeml_automator
-##automates codeml runs on subset trees for Dr. Lei
+##automates codeml runs on subset trees

 ###Instructions
   1. Compile the codeml binary for your machine and put it in the project root